apigee/apigee-ios-sdk/README.md

 Migrating from UserGrid
 -----------------------
-1. All classes named UG<ClassName> are now named Apigee<ClassName>.
+1. All classes named with 'UG' prefix are now named with 'Apigee' prefix (UGClassName becomes ApigeeClassName)
 2. UGClient is now named ApigeeDataClient
 3. Initialization is performed with ApigeeClient (new class)